 Screening for Mental Health

-If you would like to discuss the results of your screening with a counselor, please stop by the Counseling Center during our walk in hours, Monday-Friday from 9:00am-12:00pm and 1:00-4:00pm.
+If you would like to discuss the results of your screening with a counselor, please stop by the Counseling Center during drop-in hours: Monday-Friday from 9:00am-4:00pm.